-Neslib SB is embedded by the ES developper in his applicative code.
-The whole ES is not part of the TOE, only Neslib SB is part of the TOE and is in the scope of this evaluation.
+Neslib is embedded by the ES developper in his applicative code.
+The whole ES is not part of the TOE, only Neslib is part of the TOE and is in the scope of this evaluation.

-Neslib SB provides the most useful operations in public key algorithms and protocols:
+Neslib provides the most useful operations in public key algorithms and protocols:

-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - 34 Figure 1 provides an overview of the SA/SB33F1MD.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - 37 Figure 1 provides an overview of the Sx33Fxxx.

 Figure 1.
-SA/SB33F1MD block diagram
+Sx33Fxxx block diagram

-3.2 TOE life cycle
+3.3 TOE life cycle

 - This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
 For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - The composite product life cycle is decomposed into 7 phases.
-Each of these phases has the very same boundaries as those defined in the claimed protection profile. - The life cycle phases are summarized in Table 2. - The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - 39 The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, 4, 5 and 6 all together. - This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, 4, 5 and 6. - In the following, the term "TOE delivery" is uniquely used to indicate after phase 3 (or before phase 4).
-The TOE is delivered after phase 3, in ISSUER or in USER configuration, depending on the customer's request.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - The life cycle phases are summarized in Table 3. - The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation. - 42 The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, optionally 4, 5 and 6 all together. - This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, optionally 4, 5 and 6. - The TOE is delivered after Phase 3 in form of wafers or after Phase 4 in packaged form, depending on the customer's order. - In the following, the term "TOE delivery" is uniquely used to indicate: - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice) or - after Phase 4 (or before Phase 5) if the TOE is delivered in form of packaged products.